 first stone tools at Lomekwi in East Africa 3.3 million years ago up until recent decades.
-Archaeology is a field distinct from the discipline of palaeontology, the study of fossil remains.
-Concerning prehistorical studies, archaeology is particularly important for learning about prehistoric societies, for whom there may be no written records.
-Reference: W. Klysubon et al., "Characterization of the Ancient Decorative Mirrors from the Grand Palace Bangkok by SR-Based techniques," Forensics and Materials Science," IAEA TECDOC, No. 1803, p.
-86-92, 2016
+Archaeology is a field distinct from palaeontology.
+Archaeology is particularly important for learning about prehistoric societies, for whom there may be no written records.
+Important research in archaeology is done at advanced light sources.

+Reference: W. Klysubon et al., "Characterization of the Ancient Decorative Mirrors from the Grand Palace Bangkok by SR-Based techniques", Trends of Synchrotron Radiation Applications in Cultural Heritage, Forensics and Materials Science, IAEA TECDOC, No. 1803, p.
+86-92, 2016.